Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 New developments in cardiovascular risk factors concerning cholesterol show that small dense low-density lipoprotein (sd-LDL) is a most potent inductor of atherogenesis and is a better predictor than LDL.[1][2].

 The reverse may also happen.
-A high LDL level may be mostly large buoyant LDLs that lowers cardiovascular risk.
-A statin may be started in this situation, or the statin dose may be increased unnecessarily.
+A high LDL level may be mostly large buoyant LDL that lower cardiovascular risk.
+In this situation, a statin may be started, or the statin dose may be increased unnecessarily.

-Unfortunately, testing for LDL particle size is uncommon, and not many are aware of it.
-According to Labcorp, the American College of Cardiology and American Heart Association do not recommend routine subfraction testing.
+Unfortunately, testing for LDL particle size is uncommon, and few are aware of it.
+According to LabCorp, the American College of Cardiology and American Heart Association do not recommend routine subfraction testing.

 People with diabetes are at high risk for heart disease.
 Accordingly, lipid profiles assess risk and guide treatment to prevent future heart attacks and strokes.